XPeng P7

 The XPeng P7 (小鹏P7 (Xiǎopéng P7)) is a battery electric executive sedan manufactured by Chinese electric car company XPeng, which started deliveries in the Chinese market on 29 June 2020.
 Later, a refreshed version called the XPeng P7i was released in 2023.
-The second generation model was first revealed in May 2025, and is expected to launch in the third quarter of 2025.
+The second generation model was first revealed in May 2025, and went on sale in the third quarter of 2025.

 First generation (E28; 2020)

 Concept

 The XPeng P7 debuted as a semi-concept car on the 2019 Auto Shanghai show in April 2019.
 On November 30, 2019, the production model was unveiled at Auto Guangzhou 2019.